busraoguzoglu/GMM-From-Scratch/README.md

 # GMM-From-Scratch
-Implementation of Gaussian Mixture Model with EM Algorithm.

-Implemented as the homework of CMPE544 Pattern Recognition Course.
+Simple implementation of Gaussian Mixture Model for clustering unlabeled data using Expectation-Maximization (EM) algorithm.
+This work is implemented as a homework of CMPE544 Pattern Recognition Course of Boğaziçi University.